J. C. Hopkins: Live performances

-Minton's Harlem
+Minton's Playhouse

 In addition to his residency at Minton's Harlem, in 2014 Hopkins took over as music programmer, elevating the club's reputation as the genre's birthplace of bebop and is said to be responsible in part for the resurgence of jazz vocalists returning to Harlem clubs, due to his selection of artists performing at Minton's.
 His latest release, Meet Me At Minton's, is a nod to this moment and features Jazzmeia Horn.

 The J.C.
 Hopkins Biggish Band continues its residency at Minton's with new vocalists Joy Elysse, Nico Sarbanes and Vanisha-Arleen Gould.

 Writing, poetry and photography

 Hopkins wrote the screenplay for the indie film Poets Are The Destroyers, directed by Nancy Pop.
-He is the author of crime/coming of age novel "Man's Story" published by Thane and Prose.
-He has three books of poetry on Impossible Books: From Far Rockaway to Windsor Terrace, October to October and Summer of Blue Humidity.
+He is the author of the novels "I Was a Teenage Communist", "An Extraordinary Turn of Events", "The Children See Everything" published by Eponymous Books.
+His books of poetry on Impossible Books: From Far Rockaway to Windsor Terrace, October to October and Summer of Blue Humidity and "NYC Love Story".
 Noir Nation published his Jazz-Noir novella, The Perfect Fourth, in 2020.
 JC Hopkins photography appears on Martha Wainwright's Sans Fusils, Ni Souliers, à Paris: Martha Wainwright's Piaf Record and inside the 2012 album Come Home to Mama.